kriansa/ragtech-supervise/README.md

 ## Usage

 You can run a new container from the computer where the UPS USB cable is plugged to.
+Validate that the serial interface created by this USB is named `/dev/ttyACM0` and replace it accordingly:

 ```
-$ docker run -d --name supervise --privileged -p 4470:4470 ghcr.io/kriansa/ragtech-supervise:latest
+$ docker run -d --name supervise --device /dev/ttyACM0:rw -p 4470:4470 ghcr.io/kriansa/ragtech-supervise:latest
 ```

 ## Logging